phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 334894
+#Total Number of Tweets: 1022844
-#Number of Clinton Tweets: 280797
+#Number of Trump Tweets: 335273
-#Number of Sanders Tweets: 155933
+#Number of Clinton Tweets: 281098
-#Number of Rubio Tweets: 127020
+#Number of Sanders Tweets: 156101
-#Number of Carson Tweets: 64836
+#Number of Rubio Tweets: 127146
-#Number of Bush Tweets: 58215
+#Number of Carson Tweets: 64933
-#Total Number of Tweets:
+#Number of Bush Tweets: 58294
 ---
 ---